12th Festival of High Temperatures

 ul.
 Traugutta 19/21 | Wrocław | Poland

-The 11th Festival of High Temperatures starts on 22nd June 2018.
+The 12th Festival of High Temperatures starts on June 21st, 2019.
 It is organised by the Eugeniusz Geppert Academy of Art and Design in Wrocław.
-This is the only artistic event in Poland during which artists share their knowledge and experience with other enthusiasts of „hot” art, showing their work to the public from behind the scenes.
-It is also a great opportunity for students of Art Academies and Secondary Schools of Fine Art to work together with world-famous specialists and to make their own projects.
+This is the only artistic event in Poland during which artists share their knowledge and experience with other enthusiasts of “hot” art, showing their work to the public from behind the scenes.
+It is also a great opportunity for students of Art Colleges and Secondary Schools of Fine Art to work together with world-famous specialists and to make their own projects.

-‘Fire art comes first’ is the theme of this year’s event and it will accompany artists and participants, who will meet during numerous practical demonstrations, inspiring workshops and interesting exhibitions.
+‘Art Full of Fire’ is the theme of this year’s event and it will accompany artists and participants, who will meet during numerous demonstrations, inspiring workshops and interesting exhibitions.
 We invited world-famous professional artists working with glass, ceramics and metal.
 They were presenting their art and skills during the three June days.
 It was really hot!